CommonAccord/Cmacc-Org/Doc/Wx/com/foley/GRS/FCPAPolicy/Form/Doc_v01.md

 7.3.6.sec=Commissions or other compensation paid to a foreign representative must be in amounts that are customary and reasonable in relation to the services provided.

-7.3.7.sec=Commissions, expenses, and other payments must be properly reflected in ABC’s records, books of account, and financial statements.
+7.3.7.sec=Commissions, expenses, and other payments must be properly reflected in {P1.Handle}’s records, books of account, and financial statements.

 7.3.8.sec=No payments may be made in cash, to third persons, or to bank accounts that are not in the third-party representative’s name.
 Payments may be made only in the country where the third-party representative resides or where the services are rendered.